VHS Revival explores the social relevance of Carpenter’s dystopian classic.

 Snake Plissken is one of the great American antiheroes.

-Everything about Kurt Russel’s most memorable character screams iconic.
-From his pirate eye-patch and cowboy snarl to his sneering distrust of all things authoritarian.
+Everything about Kurt Russel’s most memorable character screams iconic, from his pirate eye-patch and cowboy snarl to his sneering distrust of all things authoritarian.
 Snake—who would become the inspiration for the first truly cinematic video game in Metal Gear Solid—is an amalgamation of heroic archetypes, a caricature who appeals to our basest fantasies and who approaches his valiance with an outward unwilling that speaks to our cynicism for authority, while also questioning the very definition of heroism in a political context.

 By 1981, John Carpenter had exploded from obscurity thanks to a low-budget movie that would become the pinnacle of the slasher genre.
 Halloween, another feature buoyed by an emblematic figure, would generate such a hefty return from its meagre outlay that producers were bound to sit up and take notice.
 The movie would be followed by atmospheric supernatural horror The Fog, another relatively low-key affair, but with the budget to push his work further, Carpenter would go high-concept with his next picture, a dystopian vehicle that, much like Assault on Precinct 13 before it, was based on the innovative filmmaker’s sociopolitical responses.

 According to an interview with Carpenter taken from the Director’s Special Edition VHS tape, the screenplay for Escape from New York was written in the mid-70s during Nixon’s Watergate scandal, a time when a post-Vietnam America would begin to see their politicians in a much more cynical light, and actually set about running their president out of office.
 Snake is a former soldier at odds with his nation’s government, a fact punctuated by a deleted scene that sees our antihero captured following an attempted robbery, which ultimately leads him to the role of reluctant saviour.
-From what we can gather, Snake is opposed to the future police state incarnation of his country, and feels that he is owed for his sacrifices, the same which have left him on the run and eking out an existence on the periphery of modern society.
+From what we can gather, Snake is opposed to the future police state incarnation of his country and feels he is owed for his sacrifices, the same which have left him on the run and eking out an existence on the periphery of modern society.

 Bob Hauk: It’s the survival of the human race, Plissken.
 Something you don’t give a shit about.